Iolaum/s5neoltexx-lineageos-microg/README.md

 ```

-We also want to include our microg custom packages so, like before, create an XML (for
+3. `custom_packages.xml`:

-example /home/user/manifests/custom_packages.xml) with this content:
+We also want to include our microg custom packages so, like before, create an XML with this content:

 ```
 <?xml version="1.0" encoding="UTF-8"?>